Quick/Quick/README.md

 Examples use assertions to demonstrate how code should behave.
 These are like "tests" in XCTest.

-Quick allows me to define examples using `it`. `it` also takes a string, which serves as a description of the example.
+Quick allows me to define examples using `it`. `it` also takes a string: the name of the example.

-Below, I specify examples of how my `Dolphin` class should behave.
+Below, using examples, I specify how my `Dolphin` class should behave.
 When I create a new dolphin, it should be smart and friendly.

 ```swift